procurify/flag-counter/CONTRIBUTING.md

 ## Issue tracker
 If you wish to add changes to the core functionality of the project please email our development team at development@procurify.com

 If you find an issue that matches the one you're facing, feel free to comment if your environment differs from the one stated in the issue.
-Otherwise, adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) is sufficient enough for use to know.
+Otherwise, adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) is sufficient enough for us to know.

 Please follow the steps indicated in our [Issue Tracking Template](https://github.com/procurify/flag-counter/blob/main/.github/ISSUE_TEMPLATE/issue-report.md) when creating an issue.